Swagatika-Meher/msvsd2bitcomp/Week_2/README.md

 ```
 This commands are initialised OpenROAD along with open_pdks path.
 The systhesis verilog codes in `/openfasoc/openfasoc/generators/temp-sense-gen/flow/results/sky130hd/tempsense`.

-The repository of this section can be found [here](https://github.com/rakshit-23/OpenFASOC)
+More info of this section can be found [here](https://github.com/rakshit-23/OpenFASOC).